SocialInteractionLab/problang-v2/chapters/01-introduction.md

 ### Chapter 1: Language understanding as Bayesian inference

-Much work in formal, compositional semantics follows the tradition of positing systematic but inflexible theories of meaning.
-In practice, the meaning we derive from language depends innumerably contextual factors, both linguistic and situational.
-To formally explain these nuanced aspects of meaning and better understand the compositional mechanism that delivers them, recent work in formal pragmatics recognizes semantics not as one of the final steps in meaning calculation, but rather as one of the first.
-Within the Bayesian Rational Speech Act framework refp:frankgoodman2012, speakers and listeners reason about each other's reasoning about the literal interpretation of utterances.
+A: "Can you pass the salt?"
+B: [passes the salt]

+A's utterance functions here as an *indirect request*, not a literal information-seeking question about B's physical ability to pass the salt.
+But how did B know that?
+Following refp:grice1969utterer, we might begin with the distinction between the **sentence meaning** (the truth conditions attached to these words composed in this sequence) and the **speaker meaning** (what A intended to communicate by uttering that sentence in a particular context).
+Formal semantics has developed rigorous tools for understanding the former.
+But the latter has often been consigned to the "wastebasket" refp:bar1971out, depending on innumerable contextual factors too hopelessly complex to sort out.

+Recently, the field of formal pragmatics has begun to systematize how we go from literal meanings of words and their compositional combination — the domain of semantics — to what speakers actually communicate in context.
+The key insight is that pragmatic inference isn't random or unprincipled.
+When B interprets "Can you pass the salt?" as a request, they're following a systematic reasoning process: they recognize that A probably already knows B is physically capable of passing salt, so the literal question interpretation would be pointless.
+Instead, B reasons about what A might be trying to achieve by producing this utterance.

+The **Rational Speech Act** (RSA) framework refp:frankgoodman2012 captures this reasoning using tools from probability and decision theory.
+It treats communication as a kind of recursive social reasoning: speakers choose utterances by thinking about how listeners will interpret them, while listeners interpret utterances by thinking about why speakers chose them.
-The resulting interpretation necessarily depends on the literal interpretation of an utterance, but is not wholly determined by it.
-This baisc move --- *reasoning* about likely interpretations --- provides ready explanations for complex phenomena ranging from metaphor refp:kaoetal2014metaphor and hyperbole refp:kaoetal2014 to the specification of thresholds in degree semantics refp:lassitergoodman2013.
+The resulting interpretation necessarily depends on the literal interpretation of an utterance, but is not wholly determined by it, offering an explanation for complex phenomena ranging from metaphor refp:kaoetal2014metaphor and hyperbole refp:kaoetal2014 to vagueness in degree semantics refp:lassitergoodman2013.

-The probabilistic pragmatics approach leverages the tools of structured probabilistic models formalized in a stochastic 𝞴-calculus to develop and refine a general theory of communication.
-The framework synthesizes the knowledge and approaches from diverse areas --- formal semantics, Bayesian models of inference, formal theories of measurement, philosophy of language, etc. --- into an articulated theory of language in practice.
-These new tools yield broader empirical coverage and richer explanations for linguistic phenomena through the recognition of language as a means of communication, not merely a vacuum-sealed formal system.
-By subjecting the heretofore off-limits land of pragmatics to articulated formal models, the rapidly growing body of research both informs pragmatic phenomena and enriches theories of semantics.
-In what follows, we consider the first foray into this framework.
+In this chapter, we'll build up a simple RSA model step by step, starting with a basic scenario where speakers need to identify objects for listeners.
+While this "reference game" might seem far removed from the subtle pragmatics of indirect requests or conversational implicature, it contains all the essential ingredients of pragmatic reasoning.
+Once we understand how the framework operates in this simple case, we'll be prepared to extend it to increasingly complex phenomena in the chapters that follow.

 ### Introducing the Rational Speech Act framework

 The Rational Speech Act (RSA) framework views communication as recursive reasoning between a speaker and a listener.
 The listener interprets the speaker's utterance by reasoning about a cooperative speaker trying to inform a naive listener about some state of affairs.
 Using Bayesian inference, the listener reasons about what the state of the world is likely to be given that a speaker produced some utterance, knowing that the speaker is reasoning about how a listener is most likely to interpret that utterance.
 Thus, we have (at least) three levels of inference.
 At the top, the sophisticated, **pragmatic listener**, $$L_{1}$$, reasons about the **pragmatic speaker**, $$S_{1}$$, and infers the state of the world given that the speaker chose to produce the utterance $$u$$.
 The speaker chooses $$u$$ by maximizing the probability that a naive, **literal listener**, $$L_{0}$$, would correctly infer the state of the world given the literal meaning of $$u$$.

-To make this architecture more intelligible, let's consider a concrete example and a vanilla version of an RSA model.
-In its initial formulation, reft:frankgoodman2012 use the basic RSA framework to model referent choice in efficient communication.
+To make this abstract architecture more intelligible, let's consider a concrete example for a "vanilla" RSA model.
+In its initial formulation, reft:frankgoodman2012 modeled referent choice in efficient communication.
 Let's suppose that there are only three objects that the speaker and listener want to talk about, as in Fig. 1.

 {% include figure.html
 file="../images/rsa_scene.png"